hurlenko/folderplay/README.md

 ## 💾 Installation

-[Precompiled binaries](https://github.com/hurlenko/folderplay/releases) are available for MacOS and Windows systems.

-You can also install `folderplay` using `pip`:
+Prebuilt binaries for macOS and Windows can be downloaded from the [GitHub releases page](https://github.com/hurlenko/folderplay/releases).

+:warning: Note that the binaries were not thoroughly tested across different platforms and might not work correctly.

+The recommended installation method is using `pip`:

 ```bash
 pip install folderplay